Legal Timelines for Suing after an Accident in Washington State

 Under Washington law, two options exist for a minor filing a personal injury case.
 First, the child’s parent or guardian could file a claim on behalf of the minor.
 The three-year deadline would apply in this case.
 The other option is for the child to file a claim within three years after they turn 18.

-Are There any other Exceptions to the Statute of Limitations?
+Are There Any Other Exceptions to the Statute of Limitations?

 What If the Trial Happens More Than Three Years after the Accident?